 Lastly, it’s crucial that your texting interactions are automatically tracked within Bullhorn.
 If your recruiters are expected to manually enter the results of texting conversations, they’re just trading efficiency for inefficiency.
 And, you won’t be able to cater your messaging if you aren’t tracking anything!

 Be straightforward, but friendly in your texting communication.
 Make your talent feel like you’re putting them first by meeting them where they already are.
-Don’t just send job openings; build trust through check-ins and personalized conversation.
-Check these boxes, and you’re one step closer to building a highly personalized, 21st-century candidate experience.
+Don’t just send job openings; build trust through check-ins and personalised conversation.
+Check these boxes, and you’re one step closer to building a highly personalised, 21st-century candidate experience.